|REEL FACE:||REAL FACE:|

 Aside from the slicked-back hair and bit of excess weight, De Niro, who is 5' 10", does not bear much resemblance to the 6 ft 4 in Irishman Frank Sheeran.
 However, it's worth noting that while De Niro is known as an American-Italian actor, he is also of Irish descent on his father's side.

-Per Sheeran's claims, he was part of numerous massacres and summary executions of German prisoners of war.
+Per Sheeran's claims, he was part of numerous massacres and summary executions of German prisoners of war during his lengthy 411 days of combat.
 He described some of these in Charles Brandt's book I Heard You Paint Houses.
 Sheeran said that if a German soldier surrendered after killing one of his close friends, he would often "send him to hell, too."
 He said that other G.I.s demonstrated similar behavior.

 Sheeran told Brandt that the orders he received from his unit commanders in the army weren't any different than the orders he was later given by crime bosses.
 "It was just like when an officer would tell you to take a couple of German prisoners back behind the line and for you to 'hurry back'.
 You did what you had to do." -I Heard You Paint Houses